glotzerlab/spatula/docs/source/theory.rst

 space groups in addition to the above-mentioned symmetry elements we also have translational symmetry.
 This symmetry can be combined with elements of point group symmetry to obtain new unique type of symmetry operations such as screw axes (rotation + translation) and glide planes (reflections + translations).
-Since PgOP computes only point group symmetry we shall focus only on point group symmetry.
+Since PGOP computes only point group symmetry we shall focus only on point group symmetry.